-- 1. Seek funding from the USDA-Veterinary Services for equipment to facilitate animal disease investigations in CY 2013. - 2.
-Continue animal disease traceability activities through CY 2013.
+- 1. Seek funding from the USDA-Veterinary Services for equipment to facilitate animal disease investigations in CY 2016. - 2.
+Continue animal disease traceability activities through CY 2016. - 3.
+Update technical equipment that support electronic identification in production animal species such as cattle, hogs, and small ruminants in CY 2016.